Rekenproject: Getalbegrip

 Kees Buys (1991).
 Telactiviteiten voor kleuters.
 Bekadidact.

 Dit is een boek voor leerkrachten.
 Het wordt waarschijnlijk ook op een aanta pabo’s gebruikt.
 Het boek kan waarschijnlijk dienen als voorbeeld van rekenactiviteiten in de eerste twee groepen van het basisonderwijs in Nederland.
-Een interessant aspect van de didactische uitwerkingen van Kees Buijs (zijn naam komt alleen op kadt en titelblad voor, gespeld met Griekse y) zijn de uitbundige contexten die hij construeert.
+Een interessant aspect van de didactische uitwerkingen van Kees Buijs (zijn naam komt alleen op kaft en titelblad voor, gespeld met Griekse y) zijn de uitbundige contexten die hij construeert.

 Barbara W. Senecka & Susan Carey (2008).
 How counting represents number: what children must learn and when they learn it.
 Cognition, 108, 662-674. abstract